 - Group link: You may be able to access your groups in a course area with links to a single group, sign-up sheet, or the Groups page.

 When you access your group, you see the group homepage.
 The group homepage is the center for group activity and can contain a description of the group, a list of members, and tools.
 If your instructor allows, you can customize this page with a banner, select a color scheme, and add personal modules, such as Report Card.
 Personal modules are visible only to the member who added the modules.
 You can also access your group tools and assignments here.

-This video explains how to access your groups and use the group tools.
+Video: Work in student groups explains how to access your groups and use the group tools.

 Your instructor may ask you to self-enroll in a course group.
 Based on your instructor's settings, you might see the names of other group members.